Employer Deductions for Compensation

 Because taxes on dividends are only paid by the shareholders of an S corporation, there is no double taxation of the dividends and it is not subject to payroll tax, so owner-employees of S corporations generally try to minimize compensation and maximize dividends.
 However, the IRS requires that compensation paid to S corporation shareholders must be reasonable and comparable to what employees are getting paid in other companies doing the same type of work; otherwise, the income will be recharacterized as compensation for which the owner-employees will be personally liable.

-The new tax package passed by the Republicans at the end of 2017, known as the Tax Cuts and Jobs Act, allows pass-through entities, such as partnerships, limited liability companies, and S corporations, and sole proprietorships and independent contractors to deduct 20% of their qualified business income.
-However, this deduction starts to phase out for couples earning at least $315,000 or $157,500 for singles.
+The tax package passed by the Republicans at the end of 2017, the Tax Cuts and Jobs Act, allows pass-through entities, such as partnerships, limited liability companies, and S corporations, and sole proprietorships and independent contractors to deduct 20% of their qualified business income, up to a certain limit for tax years until 2025.

 Employee Compensation